Does eBay Sell Fake Sneakers?

 If the shoes got damaged during the return shipping because you didn’t pack it properly, the seller will deduct money from your refund.

 Keep The Item And Get A Partial Refund

-This is probably the worst option, but if you did want to keep the fake shoes, the seller should refund you a partial amount.
+This is probably the worst option, but if you do want to keep the fake shoes, the seller should refund you a partial amount.